b-fg/b-fg.github.io/_posts/2023-07-05-waterlily-on-gpu.md

 Often we use functions such as the `norm2` from LinearAlgebra.jl to compute the norm of an array.
 A surprise is that some of these do not work inside a kernel since the GPU compiler may not be equipped to do so.
 Hence, these need to be manually written in a suitable form.
 In this case, we use `norm2(x) = √sum(abs2,x)`.
-Another example is a `sum` using generator syntax such as
+Another example is the `sum` function using generator syntax such as
 ```julia
 @kernel function _divergence(σ, u)
     I = @index(Global, Cartesian)